-For quite a bit of kindergarten and first grade I wondered if we were unschoolers.
-I think because I had to be so unstructured with her compared to what it was like to be a teacher in a traditional school it made me wonder.
-But I never could quite embrace that idea.
-I wasn’t willing to give complete control over to Caroline nor did I think it would work best for her.
+For quite a bit of kindergarten and first grade I wondered if we were going to be unschoolers.
+Because I had to be so unstructured with her compared to what it was like to be a teacher in a traditional school, it made me wonder.
+Even the fun and only moderately structured things didn’t work with her which left me confused.

 I came across a description of relaxed homeschooling and it just clicked.
 That is exactly what we are.
 I felt none of that, “Well, yes, but…” when I started reading as I had with other views.
 I guide Caroline’s learning and do plan some structure, but I offer her as much freedom as possible.
 I do believe there are some things she needs to learn, but I am very open-ended about when she needs to learn them and how that might happen.

 Because I’m a relaxed homeschooler, I’m not a box checker.
 I don’t keep a running to do list of curriculum and learning activities we must do when we sit down together or even for the year.
 In fact, I do just the opposite.
 I have a rough idea of what we could do and I write it down after we do it.